Title

 Owners and operators of land transportation terminals, stations, and rest areas are mandated to enhance facilities by providing free internet access, clean sanitary amenities, and lactation stations, while prohibiting fees for regular sanitary use to ensure passenger comfort and accessibility.

-A lactation station is defined as a private, clean, sanitary, and well-ventilated room or area where nursing mothers can wash up, breastfeed or express their milk comfortably, and store it afterward.
+It is a private, clean, sanitary, and well-ventilated room or area where nursing mothers can wash up, breastfeed or express milk comfortably, and store it afterward.

-Sanitary facilities include at least a combination of comfort rooms and hand-washing facilities with separate restrooms for persons with disabilities (PWDs), males, and females; adequate ventilation and lighting; safe, running water; flush system; toilet seats with covers; lavatory with toilet paper, mirror, soap, hand dryer, door lock; waste bins; and an exclusive space for diaper-changing.
+At least: (a) separate restrooms for PWDs, male, and female passengers; (b) adequate ventilation and lighting; (c) safe, adequate, running water supply; (d) flush system; (e) toilet seat with cover; (f) lavatory with toilet paper, mirror, soap, hand dryer and door lock; (g) waste bin; and (h) exclusive space for diaper-changing.

-The DOTr, in coordination with relevant government agencies, is tasked to conduct random ocular inspections to ensure compliance with the provisions on sanitary facilities, free internet access, and lactation stations.
+DOTr, in coordination with relevant government agencies, conducts random ocular inspections to ensure compliance.

-They shall be liable to a fine of Five thousand pesos (₱5,000.00) for each day of violation.
+A fine of P5,000 for each day of violation.

-The LTFRB must review the applicability and enforcement of the fines after five (5) years from the effectivity of the Act and once every five (5) years thereafter, with adjustments subject to the approval of the Secretary of the Department of Transportation.
+The LTFRB will review the applicability/enforcement of the fines after five (5) years from effectivity and once every five (5) years thereafter, with necessary adjustments subject to approval of the Secretary of the Department of Transportation.

 Analyze Cases Smarter, Faster